SaintFenix/Awesome-BSD-Ports-Programs-And-Projects/README.md

 - [BSD Magazine](https://bsdmag.org/) - A Digital Only BSD Magazine, it does have a subscription fee, but also has a free tier.
 - [BSDsec](https://bsdsec.net/) - deadsimple BSD Security Advisories and Announcements.
 - [FreeBSD Foundation Resources](https://freebsdfoundation.org/freebsd-project/resources/) - a variety of how-to's and projects for FreeBSD users from the Free BSD foundation.
+- [FreeBSD Port Tree on Github](https://github.com/freebsd/freebsd-ports) - The FreeBSD port tree on Github as a read only mirror, you can watch daily how often ports are updated or added here.
 - [FreeBSDnews.com](https://www.freebsdnews.com/) - a News website dedicated to FreeBSD.
 - [FreeBSD Wiki](https://wiki.freebsd.org/) - The Official FreeBSD Wiki.
 - [GhostBSD Wiki](https://wiki.ghostbsd.org/index.php/Main_Page) - The Official Wiki of GhostBSD.